Do you share our passion for the arts and humanities?

 You can make a gift of any size:

-Steve Esquith, dean of the college, would be happy to discuss the many ways you can make a gift that reflects your personal interests and philanthropic goals.
-Contact him at (517) 355-0210 or firstname.lastname@example.org.
+Emily Fijol, Director of Development for RCAH, would be happy to discuss the many ways you can make a gift that reflects your personal interests and philanthropic goals.
+Contact her at (517) 884-5997 or at email@example.com.

 Giving opportunities include: